PelitaApp/bangkit-machine-learning/README.md

 # The flow of Machine Learning Service

-# How to run this Flask app
+# How to run this Streamlit app

 # How to predict image with Postman